-- Care Includes, depending on the context, the team based in the local authority where the school is located and, where appropriate, the team based in the local authority where the child is resident. - CSE Child Sexual Exploitation - DO Designated Officers: the Local Authority team (Hertfordshire) who provide advice and guidance on how to deal with allegations against people who work with children; liaise with the Police and other agencies and monitor the progress of cases, ensuring they are dealt with as quickly, consistently, and fairly as possible. - DBS Disclosure and Barring Service - DSL Designated Safeguarding Lead.
-References to the DSL include the Deputy Designated Safeguarding Lead(s) (DDSLs) where the DSL is unavailable - DDSLs Deputy Designated Safeguarding Lead.
-The school has two. - EYFS Early Years Foundation Stage - FGM Female Genital Mutilation - GDPR General Data Protection Regulations - HSB Harmful Sexual Behaviour.
-This is a reference to the DfE's definition of problematic, abusive and violent sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate and may cause developmental damage, may be harmful towards themself or others or abusive towards another child, young person or adult. - HSCP Hertfordshire Safeguarding Children Partnership - KCSIE Keeping Children Safe in Education (September 2023) (Statutory Guidance)
+Care Includes, depending on the context, the team based in the local authority where the school is located and, where appropriate, the team based in the local authority where the child is resident.

+CSE Child Sexual Exploitation

+DO Designated Officers: the Local Authority team (Hertfordshire) who provide advice and guidance on how to deal with allegations against people who work with children; liaise with the Police and other agencies and monitor the progress of cases, ensuring they are dealt with as quickly, consistently, and fairly as possible.

+DBS Disclosure and Barring Service

+DSL Designated Safeguarding Lead.
+References to the DSL include the unavailable

+Deputy Designated Safeguarding Lead(s) (DDSLs) where the DSL is

+DDSLs Deputy Designated Safeguarding Lead.
+The school has two.

+EYFS Early Years Foundation Stage

+FGM Female Genital Mutilation

+GDPR General Data Protection Regulations

+HSB Harmful Sexual Behaviour.
+This is a reference to the DfE's definition of problematic, abusive and violent sexual behaviours expressed by children and young people under the age of 18 years old that are developmentally inappropriate and may cause developmental damage, may be harmful towards themself or others or abusive towards another child, young person or adult.

+HSCP Hertfordshire Safeguarding Children Partnership

+KCSIE Keeping Children Safe in Education (September 2024) (Statutory

+Guidance)

+LADO

-- LADO Local Authority Designated Officer.
-The LADO has overall responsibility for oversight of the procedures for dealing with allegations, for resolving any inter-agency issues, and for liaising with the three safeguarding partners Looked After A Looked After Child (sometimes referred to as 'LAC') is a child Children accommodated by the local authority, a child who is the subject of an Interim Care Order, full Care Order or Emergency Protection Order, or a child who is remanded by a court into local authority accommodation or Youth Detention Accommodation.
-Additionally, where a child is placed for adoption or the local authority is authorised to place a child for adoption, the child is a Looked After Child SMT Senior Management Team Staff All those who work on behalf of the School, regardless of their employment status, including contractors, supply and agency staff, volunteers and Governors unless otherwise indicated The School Heath Mount School Trust Limited SVSH Sexual violence and sexual harassment TRA Teaching Regulatory Authority - Working Days Means Monday Friday when the School is open during term time.
-The term dates are published on the School's website.
-If referrals to an outside agency are required outside of term time, references to working days are the days on which the relevant external agency is working.
+Local Authority Designated Officer.
+The LADO has overall responsibility for oversight of the procedures for dealing with allegations, for resolving any inter-agency issues, and for liaising with the three safeguarding partners accommodated by the local authority, a child who is the subject of an Interim Care Order, full Care Order or Emergency Protection Order, or a child who is remanded by a court into local authority accommodation or Youth Detention Accommodation.
+Additionally, where a child is placed for adoption or the local authority is authorised to place a child for adoption, the child is a Looked After